Gordon Setter

 Official measurements, coat, and temperament

-- Coat: Soft, straight or slightly wavy, with long feathering on the ears, legs, and tail.
+- Coat: Straight or slightly wavy, never curly, with long feathering on the ears, legs, and tail.

 Breed Trivia